Meadows

 What is the workforce participation rate in the suburb of Meadows?

-The workforce participation rate in the suburb of Meadows is 71.4%, which represents the proportion of working-age residents who are either employed or actively seeking work.
+The workforce participation rate in the suburb of Meadows is 74.4%, which represents the proportion of working-age residents who are either employed or actively seeking work.
 This high participation rate indicates strong workforce engagement and economic vitality.
-The local rate leading the Greater Adelaide average of 66.4%, showing similar workforce dynamics to the broader region.
+The local rate leading the Greater Adelaide average of 66.0%, indicating stronger workforce attachment in the local area.

 Which industries are over-represented in the suburb of Meadows's employment market?